Indoor Plant Care: A Practical Beginner’s Guide to Healthy Houseplants (2026)

 • Air & humidity – healthy leaves and roots

 When even one of these is off balance, problems appear.
 Good plant care is about balance, not perfection.
+For homes with pets, selecting pet-safe indoor plants for homes helps create a safe environment.

 Light Requirements for Indoor Plants (Simplified)